 “As each one has received a gift, minister it to one another, as good stewards of the manifold grace of God.”

-as good stewards
+as good stewards.

-In the first century, land owners placed stewards over great estates.
+In the first century, landowners placed stewards over great estates.
 These stewards were slaves captured from other parts of the world.
 Often these slaves were the leaders of their countries or business types.
 A “steward” was first a manager of a household or estate.

-Lk 12:48 “For everyone to whom much is given, from him much will be required; and to whom much has been committed, of him they will ask the more.”
+Lk 12:48, “For everyone to whom much is given, from him much will be required; and to whom much has been committed, of him, they will ask the more.”

-Lk 16:10 “He who is faithful in what is least is faithful also in much; and he who is unjust in what is least is unjust also in much.”
+Lk 16:10, “He who is faithful in what is least is faithful also in much; and he who is unjust in what is least is unjust also in much.”

 Tit.
-1:7 “For a bishop must be blameless, as a steward of God, not self-willed, not quick-tempered, not given to wine, not violent, not greedy for money.”
+1:7, “For a bishop must be blameless, as a steward of God, not self-willed, not quick-tempered, not given to wine, not violent, not greedy for money.”

-1 Co 4:1 “Let a man so consider us, as servants of Christ and stewards of the mysteries of God.
-2Moreover it is required in stewards that one be found faithful.”
+1 Co 4:1-2, “Let a man so consider us, as servants of Christ and stewards of the mysteries of God.
+Moreover it is required in stewards that one be found faithful.”